Congratulations!

 Proverbs 4:23

 After we learn what sin is, we must avoid it at all costs.
-The Bible says that sin is deceptive, and I testify right now that that is the truth.
+The Bible says that sin is deceptive, and I am a witness.
 Satan is nothing if not crafty, and he can find a way to turn even the most innocent of enterprises into an excursion into sin.
 The primary way Satan tries to get a toe into our lives is through our eyes.
 If we see it, we will think about it.
 If we think about it long enough, we will want to do it.
 And if we want it bad enough, we will.
 The objective, therefore, is to avoid situations where it is impossible for us to not see sin, as we could be tempted to sin.
 Take, for instance, going to the swimming pool or to the beach.
 That’s innocent enough, on the face of it.
 But if you take a minute and reflect on how revealing many bathing suits are, you will soon realize that there is nothing innocent about them.
 Pornography, which is seeing anyone naked other than our spouse or our (very young) children, is so prevalent today that it is virtually impossible to avoid.
 As most bathing suits are a mere thread away from an X rating, we are going to be tested anytime we go to the beach or to the swimming pool.
 If we acknowledge this ahead of time, we can pray for strength and even develop strategies to help us not to see something spiritually compromising.
 We may even decide on a particular day that it is better not to go to the beach or swimming pool.

 Another example is the internet.
 Pornography is everywhere on the internet, and even many advertisements are merely soft porn.
 There is a particular free news service that I only access via their mobile app, as the desktop version is loaded with images of women in bathing suits, revealing clothing, or skimpy lingerie.

-The most important thing that we can do is to be honest with ourselves about our motives for doing a particular thing are going to a particular place.
+The most important thing that we can do is to be honest with ourselves about our motives for doing a particular thing or going to a particular place.
 Are we merely making an excuse for seeing something that we want to see, but know that we shouldn’t?

 Keep a clean conscience.